Academic Catalog 2024-2025

 • Weighted math GPA 3.3 or above

-Placement in a Supported GE Subarea B4 Math/ Quantitative Reasoning Requirement and Participation in the SUPPORTIVE PATHWAYS FOR FIRST-YEAR STUDENTS Program Required
+Placement in a Supported GE Subarea B4 Math/ Quantitative Reasoning Requirement and Participation in the Dominguez hills FIRST-YEAR EXPERIENCE (dhfye) Program Required

-Based on multiple measures evaluation, student needs additional academic support including participation in the Supportive Pathways for First-Year Students Program.
-Visit csustudentsuccess.org to learn about this program.
+Based on multiple measures evaluation, student needs additional academic support including participation in the DHFYE Program.
+Visit https://csustudentsuccess.org/ to learn about this program.

 • The goal of the Supportive Pathways for First-Year Students Program (SPFYP) is to ensure that first-time students successfully complete the General Education (GE) written communication (A2) and math/quantitative reasoning (B4) requirements within their first year.